matross/matross/docs/task_plugins/script.rst

 script
 ======================================================

-Execute a script file or an inline script on the target machine, optionally running the contents through the templating engine prior to transfer.
+Execute a script :file or :inline content on the target machine, optionally (by default) rendering it as a mustache template prior to execution.

 See also ``matross.tasks.command``